cbworden/shake-doc/technical_guide.rst

 ShakeMap Intensity Scale and Peak Ground Motions
 ===================================================

-The ShakeMap Instrumental Intensity Scale Legend provides the Peak Ground Acceleration and Peak Ground Velocity associated with the central value in each intensity box (see :num:`Figure #figure1-16`).
+The ShakeMap Instrumental Intensity Scale Legend provides the PGA and PGV associated with the central value in each intensity box (see :num:`Figure #figure1-16`).
 For all current GMICE, the ground motion scale is logarithmic, with an increase of one intensity unit resulting from approximately a doubling of peak ground motion.
 Nevertheless, each GMICE has its own mapping of